 For teachers and trainers to fulfil their instructional role most effectively, their teaching methods must be grounded in educational learning theory.
 Understanding the learning process is a key element of educational learning theory and provides a framework for teachers and trainers to plan, create and deliver effective lessons, and assess each student's learning.
 In this free online education course, you will be introduced to the learning process.
 The course begins by differentiating between teaching and learning, and by describing teachers’ and trainers’ perspectives on learning.
 The course provides details about two major learning theories: behaviourism and constructivism.
 Within the section on Behaviourism, operant conditioning and its implications for teaching are examined in detail.
 The section on Constructivism compares and contrasts two subtypes of constructivism: psychological constructivism and social constructivism.
 Finally, the implications of constructivism for teaching are discussed using two practical strategies.
 This free online education course will be of great interest to professionals in the education sector who would like a greater knowledge and understanding of the learning process that will enhance their teaching and training, and to all students who are interested in the process of how we learn.

-Learn more about the learning process.
+In this module learn more about the learning process.

 In this module learn more about constructivism and its role in the learning process.

 You must score 80% or more to pass this assessment.

 Start Course Now!